-You're suddenly awoken from a deep slumber because your partner has heard someone tiptoeing around downstairs.
-Startled, you remember you have a shotgun so you retrieve it.
+You're awoken from a deep sleep because your partner hears someone tiptoeing around downstairs.
+Startled, you remember you have a shotgun, so you retrieve it.
 When is it legal to kill an intruder in your home?
-The answer depends on the law of your state and the particular circumstances.
+The answer depends on your state's laws and the particular circumstances of the intrusion.

 How Does the Castle Doctrine Work?

-Some examples of state variations may help.
-In North Carolina, which has a broad version of the castle doctrine, it's relatively easy to establish self-defense because a person who "unlawfully and forcibly" enters your home is presumed to intend violence, and you are presumed to have a reasonable fear of harm.
-These presumptions may keep you out of jail if, for instance, you shoot your unarmed neighbor searching for his tools.
-Defense of your occupied car or workplace is treated the same way.
+In North Carolina, which has a broad version of the castle doctrine, it's easy to establish self-defense.
+This is because a person who has made an unlawful entry into your home is presumed to intend violence.
+In addition, you are presumed to have a reasonable fear of harm.
+These presumptions may keep you out of jail if, for instance, you shoot your unarmed neighbor who was searching for his tools in your garage.
+The defense of your occupied vehicle or place of business is treated the same way.

-In contrast, under Illinois' more limited version of the castle doctrine, you're allowed to use deadly force only if an intruder is engaged in the commission of a felony or enters your home in a "violent, riotous or tumultuous manner" (in the statute's words) making you reasonably fear harm.
-Also, your vehicle and workplace are not part of your castle in Illinois.
+In contrast, Illinois has a more limited version of the castle doctrine.
+In Illinois, you have the legal right to use deadly force only if an intruder is engaged in the commission of a forcible felony or enters your home in a "violent, riotous or tumultuous manner."
+A forcible felony includes murder, aggravated assault, and sexual assault.
+Your vehicle and workplace are not part of your castle in Illinois.

-There is another self-defense doctrine called "stand your ground," which is distinct from the castle doctrine.
-It applies when you face a threat of violence in other locations, such as on a public street.
+Both the castle doctrine and stand-your-ground laws are affirmative defenses to criminal charges.
+Yet stand-your-ground laws are distinct from the castle doctrine.
+Stand-your-ground laws apply when you face a threat of violence in other locations, such as on a public street.

-In general, stand your ground laws say that you may lawfully use force to defend yourself and others without first attempting to retreat from the danger.
-However, certain conditions must be met, such as using an amount of force that's proportional to the threat.
+In general, stand-your-ground laws allow you to lawfully use force to defend yourself and others from serious bodily harm.
+In other words, you have no duty to retreat.
+However, certain conditions must be met, such as using reasonable force that's proportional to the threat.

-The issues surrounding the use of lethal force against intruders can be complex.
-So, whether you're just curious about your state's laws or you're actually being investigated for harming an unarmed prowler, it's in your best interest to speak with a skilled criminal defense attorney near you.
+The issues surrounding self-defense laws, especially the castle doctrine, can be complex.
+Whether you're curious about your state's laws or you're actually being investigated for harming an aggressor, it's in your best interest to speak with a skilled criminal defense attorney near you.